 540 • Anatomical correspondence labeling—Mapping the MERFISH data into the AllenC-

-541 CFv3 requires us to establish correspondence between the MERFISH and AllenCCFv3
+541 CFv3 requires us to establish correspondence between the anatomy depicted in the MERFISH and AllenCCFv3

-542 anatomy.
-Intensity-based features in MERFISH data are not apparent enough to es-
+542 data.
+Intensity-based features in MERFISH data are not sufficiently apparent to es-

-543 tablish this correspondence, so we need to generate direct corresponding anatomical
+543 tablish this correspondence, so we generate instead corresponding anatomical

-544 labeling of both images.
-These labels are already available as part of the AllenCCFv3,
+544 labelings of both images with which to drive registration.
+These labels are already available as part of the AllenCCFv3;

-545 thus the main challenge is deriving analogous labels from the spatial transcriptomic
+545 thus, the main challenge is deriving analogous labels from the spatial transcriptomic

 546 maps of the MERFISH data.
-To generate these labels, an we assigned each cell from
+Toward this end, we assigned each cell from

-547 the scRNA-seq dataset to one of these major regions: cerebellum, CTXsp, hindbrain,
+547 the scRNA-seq dataset to one of the following major regions: cerebellum, CTXsp, hindbrain,

 548 HPF, hypothalamus, isocortex, LSX, midbrain, OLF, PAL, sAMY, STRd, STRv, tha-